A partner breaking up with you is horrible. But being the one to end the relationship isn’t exactly a walk in the park either.

 Still not sure how to manage and overcome your breakup guilt?
 It’s not an easy situation to be in, and it might be all the more difficult if you don’t have anyone to talk to about it.
 Talking to someone is a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to an experienced relationship expert rather than a friend or family member.
+Speak to an experienced relationship expert about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can listen to you and offer well-considered advice to help you examine the guilt you are feeling in greater detail and work through it so that it no longer affects you.

 While you can try to work through this situation yourself, it may be a bigger issue than self-help can fix.
 And if it is affecting your mental well-being, it is a significant thing that needs to be resolved.